PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

 Get distributed training results
 ---------------------------------

-The example task will log under :code:`/root/work`, respectively :code:`pserver.log.[IP]` and :code:`trainer.log.[IP]` can be manually view the results of these log files on the server.
+The example task will be logged under :code:`/root/work`, respectively :code:`pserver.log.[IP]` and :code:`trainer.log.[IP]` can be manually view the results of these log files on the server.
 You can also use the fabric to obtain log information of all nodes, for example: